swanlake7/LoCo/readme.md

 From a simple and intuitive search we can see who is playing or where our favorite band is going to be playing and see average tickets, weather forecast based on historical data, venue for the event, directly link to buy tickets.

 All this needed to be simple and uncluttered in an effort to provide a better mobile experience without downloading another app.

+### Technology
+Built with JS / JQuery, a slew of css, API from Dark SKy and Seat Geek.
+The front end JS was kept in the index file to pass to our events generating JS file.
+Location information was passed from the event API to the weather API query in order to pull data pairs and ensure mobile readable collapsing of columns.
+JS was kept compartmentalized to help reduced merge conflicts during development leading to initial deployment.